 Less maintenance and costs required

 Another advantage to underground drip is it remains safe from pedestrian traffic, rakes and other landscape maintenance tools, vandalism, and other common causes of damage to both sprinklers and surface drip tubing.
-Save a fortune in maintenance costs!
+You will save a fortune in maintenance costs!

 To defeat root intrusion, our emitters have an air-gap between the water orifice and the screen interface that separates the soil from the inside of the emitter.
 When irrigation stops, the resulting air-gap blocks roots from growing up into the orifice.
 The screen lets the roots come inside the emitter body to feed on the water and nutrients, but once inside the emitter, the roots find their food, and become aqueous to better absorb the moisture.

 This process was documented by the Center for Irrigation Technology at CSU Fresno, as required by the California greywater code (Chapter 15 of the California Plumbing Code).
-Other emitters rely on toxic chemicals or expensive maintenance to keep working over the long haul.
+Other emitters rely on toxic chemicals, copper, and invariably expensive maintenance to defeat root intrusion.